 - Firedoglake editors and staff are not allowed to comment on any moderation decisions.

 What’s on your mind tonight?
-Got questions?
-The Watercooler is an open conversation.
+Got Firedoglake questions?
+The watercooler is an open conversation.